Rice Cooker Not Cooking

 Another way to determine if your rice cooker is broken is to check the power source.
 Make sure that the rice cooker is properly plugged in and that the outlet is functioning correctly.
 If the rice cooker still doesn’t work, try using a different outlet or plugging it into a different power source.
 If the rice cooker still doesn’t work, then it is likely that there is an internal issue with the cooker that needs to be addressed by a professional.

-See also How to Use an Aroma Rice Cooker for Steaming
+See also How to Keep Rice From Sticking to Rice Cooker

 Checking the Power Source: A Step-by-Step Guide